Maximinus Thrax

-Gaius Julius Verus Maximinus "Thrax" ("the Thracian"; – 238) was Roman emperor from 235 to 238.
+Gaius Julius Verus Maximinus "Thrax" (c.
+173 – 238, also spelled as Maximin in some English modern texts) was a Roman emperor from 235 to 238.
+Born of Thracian origin – given the nickname Thrax ("the Thracian") – he rose up through the military ranks, ultimately holding high command in the army of the Rhine under Emperor Severus Alexander.
+After Severus was murdered in 235, Maximinus was proclaimed emperor by the army, beginning the Crisis of the Third Century, a 50-year period of instability and civil war.
+He is often remembered for his unusual height, although the veracity of this is disputed.

-His father was an accountant in the governor's office and sprang from ancestors who were Carpi (a Dacian tribe), a people whom Diocletian would eventually drive from their ancient abode (in Dacia) and transfer to Pannonia.
 Maximinus was the commander of the Legio IV Italica when Severus Alexander was assassinated by his own troops in 235.
 The Pannonian army then elected Maximinus emperor.

-In 238 (which came to be known as the Year of the Six Emperors), a senatorial revolt broke out, leading to the successive proclamation of Gordian I, Gordian II, Pupienus, Balbinus and Gordian III as emperors in opposition to Maximinus.
+In 238 (which came to be known as the Year of the Six Emperors), a senatorial revolt broke out, leading to the successive proclamation of Gordian I, Gordian II, Pupienus, Balbinus, and Gordian III as emperors in opposition to Maximinus.
 Maximinus advanced on Rome to put down the revolt, but was halted at Aquileia, where he was assassinated by disaffected elements of the Legio II Parthica.

-Maximinus is described by several ancient sources, though none are contemporary except Herodian's Roman History.
+Maximinus is described by several ancient sources, though only Herodian's Roman History is contemporary.
 He was a so-called barracks emperor of the 3rd century; his rule is often considered to mark the beginning of the Crisis of the Third Century.
 Maximinus was the first emperor who hailed neither from the senatorial class nor from the equestrian class.